Gateway Industrial-Organizational Psychologists

 Emily Ingalls, Ph.D., Webmaster

 Emily is a Senior Research Analyst at Edward Jones.
 In this role, Emily partners with others across the firm on Branch-related projects and research initiatives with a focus on analytics and research design.
 Prior to joining Edward Jones, Emily worked for Psychological Associates, a consulting firm that specializes in the selection, development, and retention of top talent.
-Emily focuses primarily on executive assessment, coaching, and learning and development, and is certified to facilitate PA's proprietary leadership workshop Leadership Through People Skills.
-Prior to her work at Psychological Associates, Emily worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing services to those with developmental disabilities.
+Her focus was primarly on executive assessment, coaching, and learning and development, and she is certified to facilitate PA's proprietary leadership workshop Leadership Through People Skills.
+Emiyl has also worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing services to those with developmental disabilities.

 Emily earned her Bachelor’s degree in Psychology from Coe College in Cedar Rapids, IA, and went on to receive her M.A. and Ph.D. in Psychology from the University of Missouri - St. Louis.
 Emily enjoys experimenting in the kitchen, reading, and hanging out with her husband Chris and their dog Lily.
 She also serves as Chair of the Board of Directors for Emmaus Homes, Inc.